 7. When payday arrives, refer to the bill tracker to see which bills will come before the next pay period.

 Allot enough money to pay those bills.
-Put this money into a separate bill paying account, if you want to make it even easier.
+Put this money into a separate bill payment account, if you want to make it even easier.

 8. Put these bills into your monthly calendar and repeat them every month.